chaoscalm/gramado/core/boot/README.md

+# boot - Boot loader.

+Main parts of the boot loader.
+(MBR | Boot manager | Boot loader)

+## Where is the MBR code?

+The code for the x86 16bit MBR is found in vd/fat/main.asm.

+## Where is the boot manager?

+The boot manager is a 16/32 bit Assembly program the run right after the MBR.
+It is found in x86/bm/ and x86/bm2/.

+## Where is the boot loader?

+The boot laoder program is 32bit C program the load the kernel.
+It is found in the x86/bl/ folder.

-# Memory map for the Gramado OS initialization.
+## Memory map for the Gramado OS initialization.

 --------------------------------------------------
 Memory map for the stage 1: